The 15 stages of bread making

 1. Creation of a preferment

 Using sourdough or preferments such as biga or poolish create more flavour and strength in the dough amongst other things.

 2. Weighing of ingredients

-Mise en place means “everything in its place” and is the purpose of this first stage.
-There's nothing worse than starting a recipe to find you've run out of salt!
-Through all the stages of bread making, organisation is important so it's best to start as you mean to go on.
+Mise en place means “everything in its place” and is the purpose of this early stage of making bread.
+There's nothing worse than starting a recipe to find you've run out of salt or your yeast has expired!

 Further reading: Making an autolyse